zhudotexe/kani/docs/engines.rst

 .. tip::

-    Built an engine for a model kani doesn't support yet? kani is OSS and |:heart:| PRs with engine implementations for the latest models.
+    Built an engine for a model kani doesn't support yet? kani is OSS and |:heart:| PRs with engine implementations for the latest models - see :doc:`contributing`.

 Implementing an Engine
 ----------------------